dreamworkerln/geekbrains_spring1/lesson_02/jsonrpc/readme.md

 1. Go on auth server

-curl -u user:password -X POST /oauzz/token
+curl -u user:password -X POST /oauzz/token/get

 will return only 1 json refresh_token that rotten in 30 min.

-2. Then from other confidential device - mobile app with fixed sim phone number, known to auth-server go on auth-server (in demo client will be simulated)
+2. Then from other confidential client approve you refresh_token.
+(For example mobile app with validated sim phone number.
+Phone number is validated by sms-gateway service check.
+Not implemented, demo client is trusted client to server.)

-curl -u user:password -X POST admin/token/approve --data id=YOU_REFRESH_TOKEN_FROM_STEP_1.id
+curl -u user:password -X POST /oauzz/token/approve --data id=YOU_REFRESH_TOKEN_FROM_STEP_1.id
+May use Bearer access_token instead BasicAuth if already have one(from another (confidential) device)

-this will approve previously obtained refresh_token
+This will approve previously obtained refresh_token.

-3. Go on auth server
+3. Go on auth server and refresh you refresh_token

 curl -X POST /oauzz/token -H "Authorization: Bearer YOU_REFRESH_TOKEN_FROM_STEP_1"